0xdolan/kurdish/README.md

 ## Getting help

-If you have questions about Kurdish module, or run into problems, or if you want to contribute in any way, feel free to reach out to me via below links:
+If you have questions about the python library **Kurdish** module, or run into problems, or if you want to contribute in any way, feel free to reach out to me via below links:

 - **[GitHub](https://github.com/dolanskurd)**
 - **[PyPI](https://pypi.org/project/kurdish/)**
 - **[Twitter](http://www.twitter.com/dolanskurd)**
 - **E-mail: [dolanskurd@mail.com](mailto:dolanskurd@mail.com)**

+And for problems in the GUI you can mail to **[azhysulemany@gmail.com](mailto:azhysulemany@gmail.com)**.

 ## Donate